These two kites were an experiment in using three bamboo skewers end to end

-These 3-Skewer kite posts once appeared in the site blog page - that's the one you enter via the 'what's new!' site navigation link.
-Just scroll down and stop at any heading that appeals :-)
+These 3-Skewer kite posts once appeared in the site blog page, although that page is no longer present.
+Just scroll down and stop at any heading that appeals, below :-)

 3-Skewer A-Frame Torture Test